 DISH subscribers.
 DISH lost approximately 166,000 net subscribers during the year ended December 31, 2011, compared to a gain of approximately 33,000 net new subscribers during the same period in 2010.
 The change versus the prior year primarily resulted from a decline in gross new subscriber activations.
-During the year ended December 31, 2011, DISH added approximately 2.576 million gross new subscribers compared to approximately 3.052 million gross new subscribers during the same period in 2010, a decrease of 15.6%.
+During the year ended December 31, 2011, DISH added approximately 2.576 million gross new subscribers during the same period in 2010, a decrease of 15.6%.